-Bruce Poole of Wanganui was our foundation President (now Life Member) from 1979 to 1987.
-He reported in our Quarterly Bulletin in 1998" that in 1978, forty nine Lefties who were among the field of the annual Bob Charles tournament, being held at the Landsdowne course in Masterton, signed up as our initial members."
-Over the past 27 years the organisation has grown and membership has fluctuated from the present 830 to the high 900 's in the the late 1990's.
+Bruce Poole of Wanganui was our foundation President from 1979 to 1987.
+He reported in our Quarterly Bulletin in 1998" that in 1978, forty-nine Lefties who were among the field of the annual Bob Charles tournament, being held at the Lansdowne course in Masterton, signed up as our initial members."
+Over the past 27 years the organisation has grown, and membership has fluctuated from the present 830 to the high 900 's in the late 1990's.
 There are currently over 30 Leftie tournaments annually, spread over all regions.
-Many of these events have relatively long histories in particular Masterton 40 years in 2006, Taumarunui 63rd Year 2011.
-Many other tournaments have celebrated or approaching, more than 20 consecutive tournaments.
+Many of these events have relatively long histories, in particular Masterton 40 years in 2006, Taumarunui 63rd Year 2011.
+Many other tournaments have celebrated or are approaching, more than 20 consecutive tournaments.

-Our First National tournament was staged at the Manuwatu Golf Club in 1986, this being the fore runner of the event which is now without doubt the highlight of the year from both a Golfing and Social point of view.
+Our First National tournament was staged at the Manawatu Golf Club in 1986, this being the fore runner of the event which is now without doubt the highlight of the year from both a Golfing and Social point of view.
 Capacity fields are common, including men and woman from all over NZ, and always our friends from across the Tasman.
-Entrants range from high quality low handicappers, to the average handicap golfers, who are, and will always be, the life blood of the Association.
+Entrants range from high quality low handicappers to the average handicap golfers, who are, and will always be, the life blood of the Association.

 Bruce Poole further reports" that in 1989 the method of electing Officers for our Organisation was changed.
 In earlier years the organisations annual meeting was held at the Bob Charles event in Masterton, providing a limited platform of possible delegates.
-The change to to a area situation whereby members choose their own councillors, provides a fairer and more representative situation."
-Councillors now represent every corner of NZ and our membership extends from Kaitaia to Stewart Island.
+The change to an area situation whereby members can choose their own councilors, provides a fairer and more representative situation."
+Councilors now represent every corner of NZ and our membership extends from Kaitaia to Stewart Island.